Dipolog: By Land

 Dipolog has its own bus terminal in Barangay Miputak.
-It provides daily trip to any places in Zamboanga del Norte, Zamboanga del Sur, Zamboanga Sibugay, Zamboanga City, Cagayan de Oro and Misamis Occidental.
+It provides daily trip to any places in Zamboanga del Norte, Zamboanga del Sur, Zamboanga Sibugay, and cities like Zamboanga City, Cubao, Quezon City, Bacolod, and Cebu City, General Santos City.

 By Water

 Dipolog relies on the nearby Port of Pulauan in Dapitan, especially for trips bound to Dumaguete, Cebu City, and Manila.

 The city can now reach Municipality of Oslob, Cebu through Lite Shipping Corporation via Pulauan Port, while dredging is undergoing in Galas Port (officially Dipolog City Port) in Barangay Galas by the City Government of Dipolog.

-The city used to have trips directly to and from Dipolog from 2015 to 2020 through the Cebu-based Medallion Transport Inc. Docking port is at the Dipolog City Port in Barangay Galas.
-Dipolog to Cebu City, which Medallion had plied since March 2015, had trips everyday except Saturday at 7:00pm and Cebu City to Dipolog had everyday trips at 8:30pm using M/V Lady of Joy and M/V Lady of Good Voyage.
-Meanwhile, Dipolog to Dumaguete, which they had plied since 2019, had trips every night at 11:00pm and Dumaguete to Dipolog had everyday trips at 5:00am using M/V Lady of Rule.
+The city also has daily direct trips to Cebu from Dipolog through the Cebu-based Medallion Transport Inc. Docking port is at the Dipolog City Port in Barangay Galas.
+Dipolog to Cebu City, which Medallion had plied since March 2015, has trips everyday except Saturday at 7:00pm.
+While Cebu City to Dipolog has everyday trips at 8:30pm using M/V Lady of Joy and M/V Lady of Good Voyage.
+Meanwhile, Dipolog to Dumaguete, which they had plied since 2018, has trips every day at 11:00am and Dumaguete to Dipolog has everyday trips at 5:00pm using M/V Lady of Perpetual Help.